310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Chiaki srsthinking %}
-If I’m not mistaken, the worshippers that split into their own branch a long time ago advanced a religion of their own in Okinawa, right?
+If I’m not mistaken, the worshippers that split into their own branch a very long time ago advanced a religion of their own in Okinawa, right?

 But even then, those from the supporting line consider Kanata as their God as well, so—
 {% endbubble %}